 Chesapeake Beach was once a Victorian amusement park getaway at the end of the Chesapeake Beach Railway line coming from Washington, DC.

-Now, its a village centered around a modern spa resort on the Chesapeake Bay.
+Now, it’s a small town with a modern spa resort where the park used to be.
 Nearby, you’ll find a railroad museum, waterpark, fishing piers and charter boats.

 Chesapeake Bay was listed on the National Register of Historic Places in 1980, but there’s not much historic left to see.